 If a CRL entry is for a Root CA or Subordinate CA Certificate, including Cross Certificates, this CRL entry extension SHALL be present.
+The CRLreason of certificateHold (6) SHALL NOT be used for Root CA or Subordinate CA Certificates.

 If a CRL entry is for a Certificate not technically capable of causing issuance, this CRL entry extension SHOULD be present, but MAY be omitted, subject to the following requirements.

 The CRLReason indicated SHALL NOT be unspecified (0).
-If the reason for revocation is unspecified, CAs SHALL omit reasonCode entry extension.
-The CRLReason SHALL NOT be certificateHold (6).
+If the reason for revocation is unspecified, CAs SHALL omit the reasonCode entry extension.